tjwombo/tjwombo.github.io/README.md

-# tjwombo.github.io
+# Reads channel points / chat messages and writes to github pages so that you can have an automated browser source
-Websites to use as a browser source for twitch interactions
+# Dont use :)
-# PLEASE DO NOT USE :)
+# unless you do I cant stop you